-One of our main goals is to implement a Carbon Neutral Energy Cycle which mimics the natural carbon cycle by pulling CO2 directly from the atmosphere to be sequestered—at an industrial scale.
+One of our main goals is to implement a Net Zero Energy Cycle which mimics the natural carbon cycle by pulling CO2 directly from the atmosphere to be sequestered—at an industrial scale.
 This allows us to permanently store captured CO2 in geologic formations in an amount equal to that which is emitted through the production, processing and combustion of oil and fuels.

 This cycle starts with capturing CO2 from the atmosphere via Direct Air Capture (DAC) or industrial sources.
 The CO2 is then injected into a producing oil and gas reservoir.
 The CO2 displaces oil and gas trapped in the rock and moves it toward a producing oil and gas well, while permanently trapping the CO2 underground.
 Depending on the production cycle, this process can produce low, neutral or even carbon negative oil by sequestering an amount of CO2 equal to or greater than that which is emitted.